jay8park/mahjong/README.md

   - data: message (boolean) -- true to start game, false to display error
   - descr: hide waiting area and display hiden game to proceed (for every other player who did not click start button)
 - newPlay
-  - data: players (array of strings) -- list of players associated with the room
+  - data: players (array of strings), error (string) -- list of players associated with the room and error message
-  - descr: displays players who have joined the game in the waiting list
+  - descr: displays players who have joined the game in the waiting list or the error message
-- player tiles
+- display  tiles
-  - data: tiles (array of strings) -- list of the player's tiles/hand
+  - data: tiles (array of strings), message (string) -- list/dict of the player's tiles/hand and the message/description of the tiles
-  -descr: display the player's tiles/hand
+  - descr: display the player's tiles/hand

 Event Functions
 - start.onclick